christianreyes/assassins-maze/README.markdown

 Use the arrow keys to move around.

-TODO:
+###TODO
-* Good vs bad distinction
+1. Good vs bad distinction
-* Killing
+2. Killing
-* background music
+3. background music
-* sound effects
+4. sound effects
-* have the game end
+5. have the game end
-* end of game stats
+6. end of game stats